microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 - Drop `Total_Number_of_Reviews_Reviewer_Has_Given`
 - Keep `Reviewer_Nationality`

-Finally, save the dataset as it is now with a new name, then proceed to the NLP section.
+Finally, save the dataset as it is now with a new name.

 ```python
 df.drop(["Review_Total_Negative_Word_Counts", "Review_Total_Positive_Word_Counts", "days_since_review", "Total_Number_of_Reviews_Reviewer_Has_Given"], axis = 1, inplace=True)